The Fundamentals of Gaze Tracking

 Cross-ratio-based method setup

-Fig - Cross-ratio-based method setup (source)
+Fig - Cross-ratio-based method setup (reference)

 • Four LED’s are mounted on four corners of a computer screen and are used to produce glints(reflections) on the surface of the cornea.
 The gaze location is estimated from the glint positions, the pupil, and the monitor screen's size.